Experience, Expertise and Standards

 What is unique about FamilyCord?

 With a precious resource like cord blood, you want to ensure the company you select will be there when you need it.
-FamilyCord has been providing stem cell services for more than 15 years and has an "A+" rating with the Better Business Bureau.
-Also, FamilyCord is registered with the FDA, accredited by the AABB (formerly American Association of Blood Banks), and certified by CLIA for cord blood banking.
+FamilyCord has been providing stem cell services for more than 19 years and has an “A+” rating with the Better Business Bureau.
+Our laboratory is registered with the FDA and accredited by AABB for cord blood banking and somatic cell processing (including MSCs from cord tissue).

 FamilyCord features a patented state-of-the-art collection kit to provide maximum stem cell protection: